NewsLocal NewsMissouriKansas City

 Flights at MCI looking normal after days of nationwide delays

-A handful of flights were canceled again this morning, though nowhere near the disruptions seen earlier this week.
+A handful of flights were canceled again Tuesday morning, though nowhere near the disruptions seen over the past few days.

-You may have seen the headlines that thousands of flights were expected to be canceled today - that still could be true if you’re heading east.
+You may have seen the headlines that thousands of flights were expected to be canceled Tuesday, which could still be true if you’re heading east.

-FlightAware’s “misery map” shows Boston and New York still digging out after a winter storm, while the death of a cartel leader following a military raid in Mexico delayed some flights from and into the country earlier this week.
+FlightAware’s “misery map” shows Boston and New York are still digging out after a winter storm.
+Additionally, the death of a cartel leader following a military raid in Mexico delayed some flights from and into the country starting Sunday.

 The biggest hubs bore much of the pain, but travelers at KCI say the atmosphere now feels calm.